A Phil Ivey Story

 I’m horrifically shitty.
 In other words, my golf game stinks.

 Now, here’s where you have to understand what golf is really all about.
-Anyone who thinks golf is about chasing some little white ball around a park and trying to hit it into a tiny hole, doesn’t have a fucking clue.
+Anyone who thinks golf is about chasing some little white ball around a park and trying to hit it into a tiny hole doesn’t have a fucking clue.
 Golf is about two things — status and power.

 Unfortunately, you can’t fake either.
 Which pretty much leaves me fucked.

 It’s why million-dollar business deals are often conducted on golf courses.
 Golfing an acceptable excuse for grown men to all hang out together for hours and hours, while mostly firewalling the women, children, and other undesirables.
 It’s like being inside a private conference room, only there’s no chance of interruptions, unless it rains, of course.
-Then, there’s the obvious advantages of fresh air and sunshine.
+Then, there are the obvious advantages of fresh air and sunshine.

 However, we have no business to conduct on this day.
 It’s a threesome of Ivey, Raymer, and Dalla — the motleyest of poker crews.
 Between the three of us, we’ve won a combined nine WSOP gold bracelets and more than $20 million in career poker tournament prize money.
 Of course, I’ve appeared at no less than 800 World Series of Poker final tables, which leaves both Ivey and Raymer eating my dust.